 4. “Deemed Refusal” as a Bureaucratic Tool

-By not responding, the public authority forces a “deemed refusal.”
-This is a common tactic used to exhaust the applicant, hoping they will not have the persistence to pursue the matter through the First Appeal or the State Information Commission.
+By not responding, the public authority effectively creates a “deemed refusal.”
+This common tactic, therefore, aims to exhaust the applicant, with the hope that they will lack the persistence necessary to pursue the matter through the First Appeal or the State Information Commission.

 5. Transparency as a Consumer Right

-This case highlights that RTI is a vital tool for consumer protection.
-Without access to the “grounds of the bill” or the “mechanism for a refund,” the consumer (connection holder) is left powerless against the state-run utility provider.
+This case highlights that RTI serves as a vital tool for consumer protection.
+However, without access to the “grounds of the bill” or the “mechanism for a refund,” consumers (connection holders) increasingly find themselves powerless against the state-run utility provider.

 Summary Table: Case Breakdown